mrgargsir/HEWP-Excel-Addins/README.md

 10. **Delete Bill Data** – Remove all previously filled bill data items in one click on the HEWP portal in Contractor Login.
 11. **Auto Upload Full Bill/Template** – Automatically upload The Whole Bill for all Users at one click in the HEWP Portal.
 12. **Auto Upload Variation** - Automatically upload Full Variation (Add item, add Quantity, Remove item, remove quantity) to HEW Portal.

 ---

+### 🌐 Estimate Preparation Features (4th Tab: **`Extra TOOLS`**)

+1. **Jump to any Sheet** – Quickly navigate between All worksheets in a workbook with many sheets.
+So Useful When you have lots of worksheets.
+2. **Refresh Sheet** – Instantly refresh the Excel in case Excel becomes unresponsive sometimes.
+3. **Feet ⇄ Meter Converter** – Convert  imperial to metric unit in all Selected Cells with one click.
+4. **Meter ⇄ Feet Converter** – Convert  metric to imperial unit in all selected cells with one click.
+5. **Meter ⇄ Kg Converter** – Convert  Meter to Kilogram unit for all selected cells with One click.
+It's for Manual Comparison if you want sometimes.
+6. **Toggle Sign** – Instantly switch selected values between positive and negative.
+Useable When You want Deduction Data.
+7. **Formulas To Constant** – Convert formulas to static values in all selected cells.
+8. **Insert Row** – Insert any number of Entire rows at the selected cell with ease.
+9. **Copy Current Worksheet** – Create duplicates of the active worksheet next to the Original Worksheet and Auto Select the Duplicate sheet quickly.
+10. **Steel Weight Calculator** – Manually Convert running meters Rebar Length to kilograms based on entered diameter and put this value below of selected total row cell.
+11. **Auto Round Off** – Dynamically apply round-off formula to each selected cell.
+Existing Round off auto-update on apply.
+12. **HSR 2023/201** - Open HSR 2023 and 2021 PDF in your system.

+---

+### 🌐 Technical Features (5th Tab: **`Tool Help`**)

+1. **Feedback** – Quickly Provide feedback, suggestion, bug reports, feature requests, enquiry, all in one under single function.
+2. **Check for Updates** - Check for installer updates from this.
+3. **Request** - Ask for new features.
+4. **Install RustDesk** - for Remote Support, install open source Rust Desk.
+5. **Join WhatsApp Group** - Join MRGARGSIR Tools community for all official updates in WhatsApp.
+6. **YouTube Videos** - Watch Tutorial Videos on Official YouTube Channel [@HEWPTools](https://www.youtube.com/@HEWPTools)
+7. **Get License** - Raise a request to get a License.
+8. **Share Referral Code** - Share this tool with your friends and co workers and get Benefits .
+9. **Update Material Rate/Gst** - Update Material Rates and Gst from your Consumption table.
+10. **Material Rate Editor** - Update Material Rates from all Material Table.

+---

+### 🌐 Setup Features (6th Tab: **`Tool Setting`**)

+1. **Unit System** – Set Your unit system, you are working in (Imperial or metric).
+2. **Browser** - Choose your browser for Web Automation (Chrome or Microsoft Edge).
+3. **Details** - See your Filed Detail as Name, District, Mobile Number.
+4. **Reset Templates** - If Web Auto uploading Templates have any error then reset them with one click. but it will never happened.
+5. **Reset Rates** - Reset Rates if you have done something wrong.
+6. **Activate Licence** - New users can activate there licence from this.
+7. **License info** - Check your a active Licence Info.
+8. **Reverify Licence** - if licence do not sync with server Auto then use this feature to sync in real time.
+9. **Change Licence Key** - Use this to Change your Licence Key.
+10. **Uninstaller** - Delete Licence and Disable Tool from Excel.
+11. **Tool Information** - Check Tool Info like Internal installed Version, Installer installed version, Tool name, visit website.

+---

 #### 🚀 Additional Highlights:

 * **Available for both Contractor & Employee**